RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ```

 * timestamp - UNIX timestamp of the sample. `*` can be used for automatic timestamp (using the system clock)
-* value - numeric data value of the sample (double)
+* value - numeric data value of the sample (double).
+We expect the double number to follow [RFC 7159](https://tools.ietf.org/html/rfc7159) (JSON standard).
+In particular, the parser will reject overly large values that would not fit in binary64.
+It will not accept NaN or infinite values.

 #### Examples
 ```sql